corupta/Sigmod-2017-Challenge/README.md

 For more details check out [ACM Sigmod 2017 Programming Contest](http://sigmod17contest.athenarc.gr/task.shtml)

 ## Test Dataset
+Designed to be used on Linux.

+Run "./compile.sh" to get binary. copy it to test folder
+Run "make" to get test harness binary
+Run "./harness" to get instructions on how to make tests.
+Test folder includes the small test dataset.
-You can download this dataset to test my project.
+You can download this big dataset to further test my project.
 [Test Dataset](http://sigmod17contest.athenarc.gr/test-dataset.tar.bz2)

 ## Solution